dustinpfister/blog_posts/_posts/threejs-point-light.md

 ## Read up more on materials

 There is not just adding a light source to a scene, but also knowing a thing or two about what [your options are with materials](/2018/04/30/threejs-materials/).
 Not all materials will respond to light sources, so make sure that you are making use of a material that will do so.
+Often these days I light to go with the [Phong material](/2022/12/29/threejs-phong-material/) as this will allow for features like that of specular highlights which is often a nice feature that can also be adjusted with a number of options.

+### There are many other light options of course

+It should go without saying that there are many other options when it comes to light sources [as such you might want to check out my post on light in general](/2022/02/25/threejs-light).
+However the main light sources that I find myself using the most often would be directional light and ambient light.
+Other light sources that I might used once in a while end up being spot lights, and yes the point lights that I will be writing about mainly in this post.

 ### Source code is on Github